-- 6.14 This article identifies the parameters and limits of deviation with which the authorised development must comply.
-The Parameters Plan provides the parameters for the EMG2 Main Site and the Works Plans provide the limits of deviation for all of the proposed development.
-The article is included pursuant to section 115 of the 2008 Act, since the parameters set the extent of the authorised development for which consent is granted. - 6.15 This approach is in line with the Rochdale Envelope approach and the guidance set out in Planning Inspectorate's Advice Notes 9 and 15. - As in recent orders, the article allows for exceptions to the application of the limits where the relevant planning authority are satisfied that it would not result in any materially new or materially different significant effects on the environment.
-This approach aligns with the [].
+- 5.14 This article identifies the parameters and limits of deviation with which the authorised development must comply.
+The Parameters Plan (Document DCO 2.5) provides the parameters for the main site and the Works Plans (Document Series DCO 2.3) provide the limits of deviation for all of the proposed development.
+The article is included pursuant to section 115 of the 2008 Act, since the parameters set the extent of the authorised development for which consent is granted. - 5.15 This approach is in line with the Rochdale Envelope approach and the guidance set out in Planning Inspectorate's Advice Notes 9 and 15. - 5.16 As in recent orders, the article allows for exceptions to the application of the limits where the relevant planning authority are satisfied that it would not result in any materially new or materially different significant effects on the environment.
+This approach aligns with the Northampton DCO and with other made DCOs for other types of NSIP.